1993 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Key Features of the 1993 Dime

 Understanding the distinctive characteristics of the 1993 Roosevelt dime helps collectors properly identify and evaluate these coins.
-Each design element carries specific symbolic meaning that reflects American ideals and heritage.
+Each design element carries specific symbolic meaning tied to American ideals and heritage.

 The Obverse of the 1993 Dime